-Councillor suggests Calgary try allowing alcohol consumption in city parks
+Calgary will test allowing alcohol consumption in city parks this summer

-Idea could see Calgarians book picnic tables to enjoy a drink
+Calgarians can book picnic tables to enjoy a drink between June and September, if COVID restrictions permit

 Calgary currently has a zero tolerance policy when it comes to alcohol consumption in city parks, with the exception of events like festivals that have obtained an Alberta Gaming, Liquor and Cannabis licence to sell alcohol.